grafana/grafana/docs/sources/alerting/fundamentals/annotation-label/variables-label-annotation.md

 # Templating labels and annotations

-In Grafana it is possible to template labels and annotations just like in Prometheus.
+In Grafana, you can template labels and annotations just like in Prometheus.
 Those who have used Prometheus before should be familiar with `$labels` and `$value` as these variables contain the labels and value of the alert.
-You can use the same variables in Grafana to template labels and annotations, even if the alert does not use a Prometheus datasource.
+You can use the same variables in Grafana to template labels and annotations, even if the alert does not use a Prometheus data source.

 ## Printing labels